55blabs/webscrapper/README.md

 # webscrapper

-A Simple Webscrapper for websites
+A Simple Webscrapper for websites:
+Data Science projects can get complicated & rigours Use a webscrapper to mine financial information, read in forecasts, and study trends